Andereoo/TkinterWeb/docs/HTMLFRAME.md

 ---
 #### `get_currently_hovered_element(ignore_text_nodes=True)`
 Returns the element under the mouse.
-Particularily useful for creating right-click menus.
+Useful for creating right-click menus or displaying hints when the mouse moves.

 Parameters
 * **ignore_text_nodes** *(boolean)* - If True, text nodes (i.e. the contents of a <p> element) will be ignored and their parent node returned.
-It is generally best to leave leave this parameter set to True.
+It is generally best to leave leave this set to True.

 Return type
 * *HTMLElement*